tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/Live Streaming Quiz_intl_en.md

 <font color='red'>**Reliability evaluation**</font>
 Some customers might worry that unstable audio/video channels will cause stutters or video data loss, and viewers will not be able to see the questions.

-- Frame loss with CSS audio/video data occurs on a per-GOP basis.
+- Frame loss with live streaming audio/video data occurs on a per-GOP basis.
 If GOP is 1, then 1 second of audio/video data will be lost each time.
 - According to the node deployment by Tencent Cloud, 90% of the video stutter is caused by a slow network connection at the viewer end.
 In this case, using the other network connections will have the same results.

 The solution to this problem is to send a question message every second (if GOP is set to 1 second) and eliminate the repeated question numbers at the viewer end.
 This prevents audio/video stutter from affecting the reliability of question arrival.